peterdalle/mediacommtools/README.md

 - [archive.is](https://archive.is/) - take a snapshot of a webpage that will always be online even if the original page disappears (online tool).
 - [HTTrack Website Copier](https://www.httrack.com/) - download website to a local directory, building recursively all directories, getting HTML, images, and other files with the original site's relative link-structure (Windows/Mac/Linux).

-## Literature search, journal articles, citations, bibliometrics
+## Journal articles, citations, bibliometrics

 - [journal-spider](https://github.com/chartgerink/journal-spiders) - tools to spider journal websites for links to articles (Python).
 - [Claim Extraction for Scientific Publications](https://github.com/titipata/detecting-scientific-claim) - detect claims (e.g. "background", "conclusion") from scientific publication using discourse and sentence embedding (Python).